Thomas Partey: Ghana waiting on Arsenal over midfielder's availability for Afcon qualifiers | Goal.com

 Thomas Partey: Ghana waiting on Arsenal over midfielder's availability for Afcon qualifiers

-Ghana are refusing to rule Arsenal midfielder Thomas Teye Partey out of their upcoming 2022 Africa Cup of Nations (Afcon) qualifying assignments despite reports of the player having pulled out of the games against Sudan.
+Ghana are refusing to rule Arsenal midfielder Thomas Teye Partey out of their upcoming 2022 Africa Cup of Nations (Afcon) qualifying assignments despite Goal confirming the player is out of the games against Sudan.

 The midfielder sustained a thigh injury while in Premier League action for Arsenal against Aston Villa on Sunday, leading to his substitution at half-time.